On the computational hardness needed for quantum cryptography: Introduction

 This leaves quantum cryptography devoid of a convenient form of ``foundational computational hardness'', namely a form of computational hardness that is both necessary for any meaningful computational security, and sufficient for realizing a large class of tasks.

-\paragraph{Our contributions.} We make headways towards understanding the landscape of quantum cryptography.
-Specifically, we formulate a \emph{simple and natural} primitive and show that its existence is both necessary and sufficient for a significant class of cryptographic applications in a quantum-enabled computational model.
-This primitive draws from a a primitive considered by Goldreich \cite{Gol90}, that is aimed to capture non-trivial and ``cryptographically useful'' computational indistinguishability:
+\paragraph*{Our contributions.} We formulate a relatively \emph{simple and natural} primitive and show that its existence is both necessary and sufficient for a significant class of cryptographic applications in a quantum-enabled computational model.
+While many of these implications are either known or easily derived from known results, we hope that the proposed framing, along with the new implications, will help in understanding the computational foundations of quantum cryptography.

+The proposed primitive draws from a classical primitive considered by Goldreich \cite{Gol90}, as well as from the notion of canonical quantum commitments proposed by Yan \cite{Yan22}.
+Goldreich's primitive is aimed at capturing non-trivial and ``cryptographically useful'' computational indistinguishability:

 \begin{definition}[EFID pairs \cite{Gol90}] An EFID pair is a pair of efficient (classical) sampling algorithms such that their output distributions are statistically far but computationally indistinguishable. \end{definition}